SOURCE / ECONOMY

 A service robot welcomes visitors at an eldercare service expo in Beijing on May 21, 2025.
 The expo displays a variety of products, including companion robots and smart household products.
 Photo: VCG

-China's Ministry of Civil Affairs and seven other government agencies on Tuesday announced 14 measures on cultivating eldercare business entities and promoting the development of the so-called "silver economy", aiming to boost the high-quality development of China's eldercare services, according to a document seen on the ministry's website.
+Eight Chinese government agencies, including the Ministry of Civil Affairs (MCA), the National Development and Reform Commission (NDRC), and the Ministry of Commerce (MOFCOM), on Tuesday unveiled 14 measures on cultivating eldercare service entities and promoting the development of the silver economy, aiming to boost the high-quality development of China's eldercare services and the silver economy, according to a document on the MCA's website.

-According to the document, efforts will be made to support chain-based eldercare business entities in ramping up brand building, promote market-oriented supply-demand alignment in eldercare, support technology empowerment in eldercare services, and optimize the development environment for eldercare services.
+According to the document, efforts will be made to support chain-based eldercare service entities in accelerating brand building, promote market-oriented supply-demand alignment in eldercare services, strongly support technology empowerment in eldercare services, optimize the development environment for eldercare services, and increase the intensity of factor support.

-As for integrating latest high-tech into eldercare services, the document noted that efforts should be made for digital and intelligent upgrading within the eldercare industry, integrating frontier technologies like big data, cloud computing, artificial intelligence and China's self-developed Beidou navigation technology into health monitoring, safety alarms, and developing personalized customized services for elderly people.
+As for the integration of technology into eldercare services, the document stressed that efforts should be made for digital and intelligent upgrading within the industry, integrating frontier technologies such as big data, cloud computing, artificial intelligence (AI) and China's self-developed BeiDou navigation technology into health monitoring, safety alarms, and personalized customized services for seniors.

-The government agencies also encourage the development of eldercare robot industry, while accelerating the research and development of products such as embodied intelligence, emerging material technology, and gene technology, and actively exploring brain-computer interfaces, exoskeleton robots, and muscle exoskeletons to assist elderly with declining physical conditions.
+These government agencies also encouraged the development of the eldercare robot industry, while calling for the acceleration of research and development of products such as embodied intelligent technology, emerging material technology, and gene technology, and actively exploring technologies such as brain-computer interfaces, exoskeleton robots, and muscle exoskeletons to provide technological support for the elderly with declining physical functions.

-"The release of the document marks part of the country's comprehensive efforts to boost the high-quality development of the eldercare service sector.
-Along with the expansion of China's elderly population and the transformation of concepts of elderly care consumption, the massive market potential of eldercare service consumption will be continuously unleashed," Li Changan, a professor at the Academy of China Open Economy Studies under the University of International Business and Economics, told the Global Times on Tuesday.
+"The release of the document marks part of the country's overall efforts to boost the high-quality development of the eldercare service sector.
+Along with the expansion of China's elderly population and the transformation of concepts of eldercare consumption, the enormous market potential of eldercare service consumption will be continuously unleashed," Li Changan, a professor at the Academy of China Open Economy Studies under the University of International Business and Economics, told the Global Times on Tuesday.

-A recent study revealed that China's silver economy is currently worth about 7 trillion yuan ($989 billion).
-By 2035, it could reach 30 trillion yuan and account for 10 percent of the country's GDP, the Xinhua News Agency reported.
+It has been estimated that China's silver economy is currently worth about 7 trillion yuan ($989 billion).
+By 2035, it could reach 30 trillion yuan and account for 10 percent of the country's GDP, the Xinhua News Agency reported in November.

-The silver economy is expected to nurture trillion-yuan-level new industries such as medical health and smart eldercare services.
-Meanwhile, the development of the silver economy will boost technologies such as AI and the Internet of Things in reshaping eldercare models, enhance the efficiency of eldercare services, and comprehensively improve the well-being of the elderly, Li noted.
+The silver economy is expected to give rise to new industries on the trillion-yuan scale such as health care and smart eldercare.
+Meanwhile, the development of the silver economy will boost technologies such as AI and the Internet of Things in reshaping eldercare models, enhancing the efficiency of eldercare services, and comprehensively improving the well-being of seniors, Li noted.